HTSagara/investment_portfolio_management_app/readme.md

 - Choose option '3' in the main menu to view the current list of stocks.

+### 2. Retrieve stock's fundamental data

+- Choose option 'B' to retrieve fundamental data and enter the stock ticker.
+- At first, the application displays only the following ratios:
+  - Profit margins
+  - Trailing P/E
+  - Forward P/E
+  - PEG Ratio
+  - Price to sales
+  - Price to book
+  - Debt to equity
+  - Ebitda margin
+  - Dividend Yield
+  - Payout ratio

-### 2. Calculate Risk and Return:
+### 3. Calculate Risk and Return:

-- Choose option 'A' in the main menu to calculate the risk and return of your portfolio.
+- Choose option 'C' in the main menu to calculate the risk and return of your portfolio.

-### 3. Quit the App:
+### 4. Quit the App:

 - Choose option 'Q' in the main menu to exit the app.